 First up, we have a game that most see as the progenitor of all walking sims, as it was this one that inspired the slow-paced, story-oriented approach to game design – the 2012 game called Dear Esther.

 The game takes place on an unnamed island in the Scottish Hebrides, the story is delivered mainly through the letters that the protagonist had written for his deceased wife, and more and more of the story is revealed as the player pushes forward across the island.

-However, subtle clues are also left in the environment but it’s ultimately up to the player to interpret the game, as no straightforward answers are provided regarding the overall story and the identities of the characters mentioned throughout the game.
+However, subtle clues are also left in the environment.
+Still, it’s ultimately up to the player to interpret the game, as no straightforward answers are provided regarding the overall story and the identities of the characters mentioned throughout the game.

 Dear Esther was originally released as a mod for Half-Life 2 in 2008, and it was remade into a standalone commercial release in 2012.
 Moreover, it was ported to the Unity engine in 2017 and released once again as a Landmark Edition.

 The Stanley Parable is a perfect example of creative storytelling, as it puts the player in the shoes of the titular protagonist, a regular office worker.
 At the same time, a seemingly omniscient, fourth-wall-breaking narrator provides directions and describes whatever is going on in the game as the player progresses.